Skip to main content

 Token lifetimes and token invalidationโ€‹

-A common misconception surrounds this concept with the belief that not only the session token but also the JWT token identity need to be revoked.
+A common misconception surrounds this concept with the belief that not only the session token but also the JWT identity need to be revoked.
 You don't revoke an identity, you revoke the permissions associated the with the user.
 Their identity won't change, but the permissions will, and therefore token identities don't need to be revoked.
 Because of this challenge, Authress offers multiple strategies for dealing with issues in this space, and for more information on invalidating sessions see: